Rishabh2457/BridgeLabz_2115500120-Rishabh_Kushwah/README.md

   -study about the string fucntions and method and impliment it
 # 31-01-25>
   -Done the assignment of the string using builtin function and read oops concept
+# 07-02-25>
+- learn about interface,inheritence and abstraction.